 La Jefa

-La Jefa’s delicate pozole ($17) is not the hearty bucketful I was accustomed to consuming in Mexico City.
-It’s lighter brunch fare and consists of pulled chicken and hominy with chile de arbol, oregano, minced shallots, lime and a couple of blue corn tostadas.
+La Jefa’s delicate pozole ($17) is not like the hearty bucketful I’ve consumed in Mexico City.
+It’s lighter brunch fare and consists of pulled chicken and hominy with chile de arbol, oregano, minced shallots, lime, served with a couple of blue corn tostadas.

-“It’s a chicken based pozole rojo inspired by the pozole from a place in Zapopan, Jalisco called La Escolastica.
-We use fresh hominy which makes all of the difference.
-The tostadas are made from Cristina Martinez’ masa,” said David Suro, who remains an active presence in the cafe and its conjoined restaurant, Tequilas
+“It’s a chicken-based pozole rojo inspired by the pozole from a place in Zapopan, Jalisco, called La Escolastica.
+We use fresh hominy, which makes all of the difference.
+The tostadas are made from Cristina Martinez’s masa,” said restaurateur David Suro, who’s an active presence in the Rittenhouse all-day cafe cafe and its mother restaurant, Tequilas.

 Café y Chocolate

-South Philly’s Café y Chocolate serves a pozole rojo ($15) with two yellow corn tostadas spread with a thick layer of refried beans upon which is pressed lettuce, radishes, queso fresco and drizzled with crema.
-It has diced chunks of pork and no bones, unlike the pork knuckles submerged in the pozole of Los Potrillos.
-This is the most opaque of the pozoles on this list, and spiciest.
-I also love Café y Chocolate’s creamy elote soup and their hearty tortilla soup.
+West Passyunk’s Café y Chocolate serves a pozole rojo ($15) with two yellow corn tostadas spread with a thick layer of refried beans, then topped with lettuce, radishes, queso fresco, and a drizzle of crema.
+The stew has diced chunks of pork (and no bones).
+This is the most opaque of the pozoles on this list and the spiciest.
+I also love Café y Chocolate’s creamy elote soup and its hearty tortilla soup.

 La Llorona